noaa-pifsc/esd-arp-resources/_pages/about.md

   image_caption: "Photo credit: NMSAS"
   alt: "outreach event in Pago Pago"
   title: "Outreach"
-  excerpt: "Links to story maps, photo galleries, and blogs from past missions as well as more information on the Pacific Islands Fisheries Science Center (PIFSC) and our Ecosystem Sciences Division (ESD)."
+  excerpt: "Links to story maps, photo galleries, and blogs from past missions as well as more information on the Pacific Islands Fisheries Science Center (PIFSC) and our Ecosystem Sciences Division (ESD).
+Our underwater fish photos are shared on the <a href = 'https://www.inaturalist.org/people/pifsc-pacific-ncrmp'>PIFSC Pacific NCRMP iNaturalist account</a>."
   buttons:
   - url: /outreach/
     btn_label: "Browse Links"